-The UK vehicle registrations system does not permit more than three actual letters to appear consecutively without intervening numbers, so a little improvisation with numbers is necessary.
-The representation of names and words etc is mostly achieved by using numbers which resemble letters in combination with actual letters.
+UK car registrations formats don't permit more than three actual letters to appear consecutively without intervening numbers, so a little improvisation with numbers can be necessary in order to represent names and words on personalised number plates.
+This is achieved by combining actual letters with numbers that (in context) resemble letters.
 Far from being a limitation, this is all part of the fun!

 To illustrate the principle, consider the registration number H34 VEN.
 If one allows that the 3 looks like a reversed letter E, and that a 4 can look like an A, then a seemingly random string of characters becomes the word "HEAVEN" – an appropriate personalised number plate for a clergyman, perhaps.
 Similarly, consider B16 DAY.
 The number one is the same shape as the letter I, and with a little imagination one could easily allow the number 6 to represent the letter G. "BIG DAY" would, therefore, be a fine registration for a limousine hire company that specialised in wedding cars.

 At Regtransfers, we call this language of personal registrations "Platespeak".
 Our infographic, above, sets out some of the popular ways of using numbers to represent letters, and shows examples of genuine personalised numbers that employ these principles.